miob-miob/treeGarden/docs/pages/gettingStarted.md

 - slow, because they are deep
 - over-fitted (low accuracy on data they did not see during training)

-In our case tree has several hundreds of nodes and accuracy on validation data set is not good:
+In our case tree has several hundreds of nodes and accuracy on validation data set is poor.
 ![un pruned tree](./resources/images/fuc--ng_large_tree.png)

+**[tree pruning]**
+In our case, after tree is pruned, number of nodes will decrease 3-4 times, and accuracy on validation dataset will raise.
+See [visualized tree](#regression-tree-visualization).
+Also, please check information on [tree pruning](./importantBasics.md#tree-pruning).

 **[regression tree accuracy]**
 Accuracy is measured differently in case of regression trees.
 It is similar like [R coefficient of linear regression](https://en.wikipedia.org/wiki/Coefficient_of_determination),